(For more details on my publications, see my CV.)

 Note: Please access the listed journal articles via the publisher’s website or other website using the links provided.
 If you do not have online access to the journal or edited volume in question, please email me.

 For Whom the Ontology Turns: Theorizing the Digital Real.
-Current Anthropology 57(4), forthcoming 2016.
+Current Anthropology 57(4), 2016 (ahead of print version).

 Epilogue.
 In Mapping Feminist Anthropology in the Twenty-First Century.
 Ellen Lewin and Leni M. Silverstein, editors.
 New Brunswick: Rutgers University Press.
 Pp. 276–284, 2016.

 Isochronism as Analytic: Reflections on Rabinow’s Contemporary.
 Hau: Journal of Ethnographic Theory 6(1):377–381, 2016.

 Health Care Experiences and Perceptions among People with and without Disabilities.
 With Heather F. de Vries McClintock, Frances K. Barg, Sam P. Katz, Margaret G. Stineman, Alice Krueger, Patrice M. Colletti, and Hillary R. Bogner.
 Disability & Health Journal 9(1):74–82, 2016.

 Compulsive Creativity: Virtual Worlds, Disability, and Digital Capital.
 With Donna Z. Davis.
 International Journal of Communication 10:2096–2118, 2016.